 The link for the full length article is given below;

 Though the concept is changing, generally camel is considered as the animal of backward and bush.
-The common person’s mind quickly jump to the desert, pastoral people and harsh terrains as soon hear the name of the camel.
+The common person’s mind quickly jumps to the desert, pastoral people, and harsh terrains as soon hear the name of the camel.
 In some quarters, the mindset is changing, especially among the scientists and development worker.
 Unfortunately, the policy makers still neglecting this untapped precious resource as they prefer fast growing animals to place in developmental policy because of many reasons; all are baseless and void of scientific arguments.

 Recently, a successful conference was organized under the patronage of International Society of Camelid Research and Development.
 The title of the conference was “4th Conference of ISOCARD “Silk road camel: the camelids, main stakes for sustainable development”

 The conference was held in Almaty, Kazakhstan (8-12 June 2015).
 Around 225 participants from 35 countries took part in this important conference.
 Many results from the recent scientific research were shared among the scientists.
 The participants in their last recommendations’ session of the conference have proposed the final recommendations which have been validated by the Executive Council.
 The link of the recommendations is given in the following.